titusdecali/clack-tree-select/README.md

 ## ✨ Features

-- 🌳 **Hierarchical Selection** - Select parent directories to automatically select all children
+- 🌳 **Hierarchical Selection** - Select parent directories to select all children
 - ⌨️ **Smart Keyboard Shortcuts** - Intuitive navigation with toggle expand/select all
 - 🎨 **Customizable Styling** - Beautiful icons and colors that match your brand
 - 🚀 **Performance Optimized** - Efficient rendering for large directory trees